-Management does not intend to bring any business before the meeting other than the matters referred to in the accompanying notice.
+We are not currently aware of any business to be acted upon at the Annual Meeting other than the matters discussed in this proxy statement.
 If, however, any other matters properly come before the meeting, it is intended that the persons named in the accompanying proxy will vote pursuant to discretionary authority granted in the proxy in accordance with their best judgment on such matters.
 The discretionary authority includes matters that the Board of Directors does not know are to be presented at the meeting by others.
+We received no notices of stockholder director nominations or proposals; therefore, none will be presented at the annual meeting.